 - Once everything looks good, click “Publish.”

-So you know how to create a Google My Business post, but do you know how to create one that gets results?
-Check out these 9 top tips for your Google My Business posts.
+So you know how to create a Google Business post, but do you know how to create one that gets results?
+Check out these nine top tips for your Google Business posts.

 1. Post regularly

 Posts types without an assigned date range that are more than a week old will be archived by Google.
-That’s why it’s a best practice to post on Google My Business regularly to keep your brand consistent and assure your customers that they’re looking at up-to-date information.
+That’s why it’s a best practice to post on your Google Business Profile regularly to keep your brand consistent and assure your customers that they’re looking at up-to-date information.

-It’s easy to let this slip through the cracks, so your best bet is to schedule a short Google My Business session once a week or once a month where you can do a quick post and (plus it doesn’t hurt to make sure your GMB profile is looking good!).
+It’s easy to let this slip through the cracks, so your best bet is to schedule a short Google Business session once a week or once a month where you can do a quick post and (plus it doesn’t hurt to make sure your Google Business Profile is looking good!).

 2. Use high-quality pictures or videos